Insane96/InsaneDataPack/README.md

 ### **How to Install**

+**DataPacks**

-Just drop the .zip in the `datapacks` folder of your world or drop them into the Data Packs screen on world creation.
+Just drop the modules .zip in the `datapacks` folder of your world or drop them into the Data Packs screen on world creation.

+**Resource Pack**

+Drop the .zip in the `resourcepacks` folder of your minecraft instance (to find that open the Resource Pack screen and use the "Open Resource Pack folder" button).